To Top

 NFL regular season facts

-Each team in a specific division will play all four teams from a single division in the AFC and a single division in the NFC, plus, two additional conference opponents based on where each team finished in the previous season’s standings.
+Each team in a specific division will play all four teams from a single division in the AFC and a single division in the NFC, plus two additional conference opponents based on where each team finished in the previous season’s standings.

-The teams with the three best records outside of the division winners also make the playoffs and are known as wild card teams.
+The teams with the three best records outside of the division winners also make the playoffs and are known as wild-card teams.

 NFL regular season betting realities

-If you’re going to take NFL betting seriously, you must first understand it is a war of information.
+If you’re going to take NFL betting seriously, you must first understand that it is a war of information.
 Your goal should be to research teams to the point where you know at least as much as oddsmakers do, allowing you to find the edge if one exists.

 Trim that parlay

-More casual NFL bettors are often drawn in by the allure of the big payday large multi-game parlays present.
+More casual NFL bettors are often drawn in by the allure of the big payday that large multi-game parlays present.

-There are up to 16 games on the schedule in any given week during the NFL regular season and a parlay of that size could pay in the neighborhood of +150,000 or more.
+There are up to 16 games on the schedule in any given week during the NFL regular season, and a parlay of that size could pay in the neighborhood of +150,000 or more.

 That’s life-changing money for most of us, but parlays that big are nearly impossible to win.
 In fact, most serious sports bettors consider a parlay of this size a sucker bet because the true odds of winning are even greater than what it’ll pay.

-It’s infinitely easier to hit for a win with just a few games and the parlay will still pay much better than the sum of the individual bets on NFL regular-season games.
+It’s infinitely easier to hit for a win with just a few games, and the parlay will still pay much better than the sum of the individual bets on NFL regular-season games.

-Bet early, bet often
+Bet early, bet often.

 You should also be looking to wager more NFL futures in the early part of the season.
-You lock in the odds on a futures bet when you place it and the odds are almost always bigger in the preseason or early part of the season.
+You lock in the odds on a futures bet when you place it, and the odds are almost always bigger in the preseason or early part of the season.

 Betting on the NFL playoffs